wtlin1228/blog/content/blog/0015-make-an-eslint-plugin/index.md

 }
 ```

-Or if your plugin provides some configs like `recommended`.
-Then you can use the plugin like this:
+Or if the plugin provides some configs like `recommended`.
+Then the plugin can be used like this:

 ```js
 module.exports = {